someone1/gcp-jwt-go/README.md

 func init() {
-    // Unless we want to keep the original RS256 implementation alive, override it (recommended) gcpjwt.OverrideRS256WithIAMJWT() // For signJwt
+    // Unless we want to keep the original RS256 implementation alive, override it (recommended) gcpjwt.SigningMethodIAMJWT.Override() // For signJwt
+    // OR

-    gcpjwt.OverrideRS256WithIAMBlob() // For signBlob
+    gcpjwt.SigningMethodIAMBlob.Override() // For signBlob
 }
 ```